 How to Wash Paint Brushes and Rollers

-You can clean latex paint from brushes using a kitchen or bathroom sink but to wash rollers you'll need a utility sink.
+You can clean latex paint from brushes using a kitchen or bathroom sink but to wash rollers, you'll need a utility sink.
 The splatter that comes from a thorough cleaning of rollers will be too messy for the kitchen or bathroom.
+Check the bottom of this page for videos demonstrating how to efficiently clean paint brushes and rollers.

 Washing a Paint Brush